Chinami Tokunaga

 Chinami Tokunaga (徳永 千奈美, Tokunaga Chinami) (born May 22, 1992) is a Japanese singer.
 She is a former member of the J-pop idol group Berryz Kobo.

 History

 Tokunaga was born in Kanagawa, Japan.
 In 2002, she passed the Hello!
 Project Kids audition and became a member of Hello!
 Project.

-She retired from the entertainment industry on February 28, 2021 and around the same timeframe she gave birth to a child.
+She retired from the entertainment industry on February 28, 2021, and around the same timeframe she got married and gave birth to a child.